camunda-community-hub/kafka-connect-zeebe/README.md

 If you want to connect to a Zeebe broker hosted yourself (e.g. running on localhost), use these properties:

-- `zeebe.client.gateway.address`: the Zeebe gateway address, specified as `host:port`; defaults to `localhost:26500`
+- `zeebe.client.broker.gateway-address`: the Zeebe gateway address, specified as `host:port`; defaults to `localhost:26500`
 - `zeebe.client.requestTimeout`: timeout in milliseconds for requests to the Zeebe broker; defaults to `10000` (or 10 seconds)
 - `zeebe.client.security.plaintext`: disable secure connections to the gateway for local development setups

 #### Common Configuration

-The Zeebe client and job workers can be configured by system properties understood by the [Zeebe Java Client](https://docs.camunda.io/docs/product-manuals/clients/java-client/index).
+The Zeebe client and job workers can be configured by system properties understood by the [Zeebe Java Client](https://docs.camunda.io/docs/apis-clients/java-client/).
 Typical other properties are:

 - `zeebe.client.worker.maxJobsActive`: the maximum number of jobs that the worker can activate in a single request; defaults to `100`
 - `zeebe.client.job.worker`: the worker name; defaults to `kafka-connector`
 - `zeebe.client.job.timeout`: how long before a job activated by the worker is made activatable again to others, in milliseconds; defaults to `5000` (or 5 seconds)
 - `job.types`: a comma-separated list of job types that should be consumed by the connector; defaults to `kafka`
-- `job.header.topics`: the [custom service task header](https://docs.zeebe.io/bpmn-workflows/service-tasks.html#task-headers) which specifies to which topics the message should be published to; defaults to `kafka-topic`
+- `job.header.topics`: the [custom service task header](https://docs.camunda.io/docs/components/modeler/bpmn/service-tasks/#task-headers) which specifies to which topics the message should be published to; defaults to `kafka-topic`

 You can find sample properties for the source connector [here](config/quickstart-zeebe-source.properties).